Merchant Ships: Bulk Carriers & Container Ships

 Bulk Carriers 2018

-With hundreds of bulk carrier shots taken over the years, here are just some of those huge vessels that visited the Clyde in 2018, the most recent first...
+With hundreds of bulk carrier shots taken over the years, here are just some of those huge vessels that visited the Clyde, in this case in 2018, the most recent at the top of the page...

 This summer's prolonged heatwave has devastated crops across Europe, leaving some countries facing their worst harvests since the end of the Second World War.
 The searing weather, especially in central and eastern Europe, has forced countries that usually export food to import it for the first time in decades.
 It means that with UK wheat crops already down 12%, the price of bread and associated products will likely soar, plus British dairy and sheep farmers will have to try and source animal feed for the coming winter from further afield.